 In order to indicate the significance level of an impact score (ISorig), we will randomly shuffle the location of SVs across the genome 1000 times.
 We will calculate the impact score for the shuffled SV in each iteration.
 Finally, for the given SV, we will assign a normalized SV impact score (ISnorm) by calculating the Z-score for the original impact score compared to impact scores derived from the 1000 random shuffling of the SVs in the genome.

+ISorig=felementFSVtype,class×SSVtype,felement×δfelement×featureg

+felement ∈ protein coding, noncoding RNA, nonconding regulatory,

+class ∈ cut 0.1≤f<0.8, touchf <0.1, engulf f ≥0.8, f=fraction of SV region bases overlapping with genomic elements

+featutre ∈ connectivity,ubiquitous expression, allelic activity,

+SVtype ∈ DEL,DUP,INV,ITX++,ITX+-,CTX++,CTX+-,

+++ indicates no change in orientation, +-indicates change in orientation,

+δ ∈ 0,1.